How to Install OpenClaw on a Psychz cVirtual VPS

 | Business or team deployment | 4-8 vCPU, 16-32 GB RAM, 160+ GB NVMe storage | Use a dedicated trust boundary, separate credentials, and regular backups. |

-OpenClaw's official VPS guidance explains that the Gateway can run on a Linux server or cloud VPS, where the VPS owns the state and workspace while users connect from a laptop or phone through the Control UI, SSH, or Tailscale.
-Treat the VPS as the source of truth and back up the OpenClaw state and workspace regularly.
+OpenClaw's official VPS guidance explains that the Gateway can run on a VPS and own the state and workspace while users connect from a laptop or phone through the Control UI, SSH, or Tailscale.
+Treat the VPS as the source of truth and back up OpenClaw state and workspace files regularly.

 Before You Begin